 After more than three decades of sketching charts and diagrams, and locating hard-to-find plots with the help of cemetery staff and fellow graveyard lovers, Carolyn Campbell has created her own highly-detailed, three-tour map of Père-Lachaise.

-That full color map is available now—with a GPS app tour coming in the summer of 2018.
+That full color map is available now—with a GPS app tour.
+The French version is coming later this year!

 All fields required.
 We respect your privacy, and promise that your information will not be shared with anyone.